omni-us/jsonargparse/README.rst

-After creating the parser, you can use it to parse command line arguments with the :func:`yamlargparse.ArgumentParser.parse_args` function, after which you get an object with the parsed values or defaults available as attributes.
+After creating the parser, you can use it to parse command line arguments with the :func:`jsonargparse.ArgumentParser.parse_args` function, after which you get an object with the parsed values or defaults available as attributes.
 For illustrative purposes giving to :func:`parse_args` a list of arguments (instead of automatically getting them from the command line arguments), with the parser